-As we begin 2018 all inspired with our new year goals, many of us may be looking at our pets, thinking how can we improve their lives by making them healthier, happier and revitalised for the next 12 months.
+As we begin A NEW YEAR all inspired with new goals, many of us may be looking at our pets, thinking how can we improve their lives by making them healthier, happier and revitalised for the next 12 months.

 It’s imperative to make a list or a plan and not get snowed under.

 7 Simple Things to Make Your Pet Healthier and Happier:

 Exercise and spend more time with your pet

 Exercising and spending time with your dog or cat is the best way to enhance your daily bond.
 The advantages are endless from health benefits such as strengthening the cardiovascular system, boosting of the immune system and weight control to helping lower anxiety, boredom and keeping your pet fit for life.

 Provide your pet environmental enrichment